5260P Procedure - Personnel Records

 Location

-The district shall maintain a personnel file for each of its staff members.
+The district shall maintain a personnel file for each of its staff members in the Human Resources Department.

 Staff Member's Access to His/Her Personnel File